MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 **Release** 03/02/2021

-This dedicated version of Azure Information Protection provides a public preview of co-authoring features newly supported in Microsoft 365.
+This dedicated version of Azure Information Protection provided a public preview of co-authoring features newly supported in Microsoft 365.
+Co-authoring is now supported as built-in to [version 2.12.62.0](#version-212620) of the unified labeling client.

 Co-authoring for Office apps enables multiple users to edit documents that are labeled and encrypted by [sensitivity labels](/microsoft-365/compliance/sensitivity-labels).